Tyler Kleven: Professional

 Kleven was selected 44th overall by the National Hockey League (NHL)'s Ottawa Senators in the second round of the 2020 NHL entry draft.
 He signed a three-year entry-level contract on March 23, 2023, with the Senators.
 He previously played with Senators teammates Jake Sanderson, Shane Pinto and Jacob Bernard-Docker at UND.
 An injury to Jakob Chychrun allowed Kleven to play in his first NHL game shortly after joining the team.
-He played his first NHL game against the Philadelphia Flyers on March 30, 2023.
+He made his NHL debut against the Philadelphia Flyers on March 30, 2023.
 Another injury to a defenseman during the game, this time Travis Hamonic, forced coach D. J. Smith to play Kleven more than he would have liked, but it allowed Kleven to notch his first NHL point, an assist on a Claude Giroux goal in the third.
 The Senators won the game 5–4.
-He finished the season having played eight games.
+He finished the season having played eight games registering two assists.

-Kleven attended Ottawa's 2023 training camp but was assigned to Ottawa's American Hockey League (AHL) affiliate, the Belleville Senators, to start the 2023–24 season.
+Kleven attended Ottawa's 2023 training camp but was assigned to the team's American Hockey League (AHL) affiliate, the Belleville Senators, to start the 2023–24 season.
 After injuries to Thomas Chabot and Erik Brännström, Kleven was recalled by Ottawa on October 28.
 He appeared in five games, with one assist before being returned to Belleville on 19 November.
 He was recalled on March 28, 2024, again replacing an injured Thomas Chabot.
 Kleven appeared in four games with Ottawa before being returned to Belleville on April 5 after Chabot returned from injury.
 He finished the season with one assist for a total of one point in nine games with Ottawa, and five goals and 21 points in 53 games for Belleville.
-He also added one goal and two assists in Belleville's seven games during the 2024 Calder Cup playoffs.
+Belleville qualified for the playoffs for the second time in franchise history and faced the Toronto Marlies in the first round.
+They advanced to the second round after knocking off the Marlies, facing the Cleveland Monsters.
+However, Belleville in turn was eliminated by Cleveland.
+He also added one goal and two assists in Belleville's seven playoff games.